EducationPhD, University of Pennsylvania, 1992

 Advances cancer detection, diagnosis and treatment prediction and monitoring

-Professor Zhu joined Washington University in St. Louis as a professor of the Department of Biomedical Engineering in July 2016.
-Previously, she was a professor of Electrical and Computer Engineering and Biomedical Engineering at the University of Connecticut.
+Professor Zhu joined Washington University in St. Louis as a Professor in the Department of Biomedical Engineering in July 2016.
+Previously, she was a Professor of Electrical and Computer Engineering and Biomedical Engineering at the University of Connecticut.

-Professor Zhu has been named Fellow of Optical Society of American (OSA), Fellow of SPIE- International Society for Optics and Photonics, a Member of Connecticut Academy of Science.
-Professor Zhu received the Connecticut Technology Council 2007 Women of Innovation Award.
-She is a Topical Editor of Optics Letters, and an editorial board member of Photoacoustic and Biomedical Optics.
-She is a member of organizing committee for the SPIE Photonics West Photon Plus Ultrasound Conference, and Optical Tomography and Spectroscopy of Tissue IX conference.
+Professor Zhu has been named a Fellow of the Optica (OSA), a Fellow of SPIE- International Society for Optics and Photonics, and a Fellow of AIMBE - The American Institute for Medical and Biological Engineering.
+She is an Associate Editor of IEEE Transactions on Biomedical Engineering, an Associate Editor of Frontiers in Oncology, a Topical Editor of Optics Letters, and an editorial board member of Photoacoustic and Biomedical Optics.
+She is a member of the organizing committee for the SPIE Photonics West Photon Plus Ultrasound Conference and the Optical Tomography and Spectroscopy of Tissue IX conference.